-The faculty members at RBT are all highly trained professionals.
-Our teachers have studied, performed, and taught in countries all around the world.
+The faculty members at RBT are highly trained professionals.
+Our teachers have studied, performed, and taught in many countries around the world.
 They will ensure that your child is in a comfortable environment while learning technique in a sequential and safe manner.

-Patricia Brooks Cope grew up in Jacksonville, Florida.
+Patricia Cope-Levy grew up in Jacksonville, Florida.
 She trained at Douglas Anderson School of the Arts also with Karen Norris in many forms of dance.
 She attended Hollins University, graduating with her BA in dance.
 During her time there she studied with Donna Fay Burchfield, Jeffery Bullock, Vladimer Espinosa, Ashley Anderson, Emily Wexlor, Jennifer McGinn, Mark Haim, Lisa Rase, and many more marvelous guest artists.
 She also attended the American Dance Festival the summers of 2006 and 2007.
-She lived and worked in Belfast, N. Ireland 2009-2010 were she thought many dance classes and was a member of the N. Ireland Dance Research Base.
+She lived and worked in Belfast, N. Ireland 2009-2010 where she taught many dance classes and was a member of the N. Ireland Dance Research Base.
 Upon returning to the US, she became a company member of the Braided Light Dance Project in Jacksonville, FL.
 She also has performed some of her own dance works in Jacksonville, Salt Lake City, and Roanoke.
 In the summer of 2011 she begun an artistic partnership with Meredith Dayna Levy and formed Dwelling Dancetheatre.
-Together they have produced Legend: a concert of plays and dance works, in Jacksonville, and are now in collaboration with RBT hosting a works-in-progress performance series called the Tinker.
-She enjoys teaching Modern, Acrobatics, and Jazz classes at RBT.
+Together they have produced Legend: a concert of plays and dance works, in Jacksonville, and present, in collaboration with RBT, a works-in-progress performance series called the Tinker.
+In 2016 Patricia graduated with an MFA from Hollins University.

 Modern Instructor and Director of City Modern Ensemble.

 Liza Emily Fritz Deck earned her MFA in dance from Arizona State University after attending Hope College where she received the Florence Cavanaugh Dance Award.
 She has performed professionally with Andrew’s Arts Dance Company, Aerial Dance Company, Opera Roanoke, Mill Mountain Theatre, danah bella DanceWorks and is currently dancing with the Roanoke Ballet Theatre and City Modern Ensemble.
-Mrs. Deck currently teaches at Washington and Lee University and has directed the Fleming-Ruffner Magnet Center for the Arts dance department and is proud to be the founder of the F.R.E.E.
-Dance Company.
-She is the Director of the City Modern Ensemble and her choreography has been featured at Virginia Tech and Washington and Lee University.
+Mrs. Deck currently teaches at Washington and Lee University and has directed the Fleming School the Arts dance department since 1994.
+She is proud to be the founder of F.R.E.E.
+Dance Company and the Director of City Modern Ensemble.
+Her choreography has been featured at Virginia Tech and Washington and Lee University.

 Sara Kosuth began dancing at the age of 3 at Susan Barnes Dance Studio, in Carbondale, IL.
 When she was 13 she started taking weekly ballet classes at the Alexandra School of Ballet, in St. Louis.
-MO During this time she attended two summer intensives with Katherine Dunham where she instructed classes in East St Louis.
+MO, under Alexandra Zaharias.
+During this time she attended two summer intensives with Katherine Dunham where she instructed classes in East St Louis.
 The next year she was accepted into Virginia School of the Arts (VSA), in Lynchburg VA. where she attended for three years until her graduation.
 While at the Virginia School of the Arts she trained under Petrus Bosman, Martha Faesi, Tyrone Brooks, Adam Sage, Dominique Angel, and Lisa Thomas.
-When she was 18 she attended the North Carolina Dance Theatre’s Conservatory Program in Charlotte, NC, under the direction of Jean-Pierre Bonnefoux and Patricia McBride.
+When she was 18 she attended the North Carolina Dance Theatre (now Charlotte Ballet)’s Conservatory Program in Charlotte, NC, under the direction of Jean-Pierre Bonnefoux and Patricia McBride.
 The following year she received an Apprenticeship at Montgomery Ballet in Montgomery Alabama where she danced under the direction of Elie Lazar for two years.
 She received additional training with Milwaukee Ballet, Pittsburgh Ballet Theatre, Orlando Ballet, and Richmond Ballet, Montgomery Ballet and Dance Theatre of Tennessee’s Summer Programs.
 Sara is a founding member of the Roanoke City Ballet, and teaches in the Roanoke Ballet Theatre’s school.